surajkarki66/driver_drowsiness_detection/README.md

 python manage.py runserver
 ```

-Now, open the web browser and goes to the given address: `http://127.0.0.1:8000/`
+Now, open the web browser and go to the given address: `http://127.0.0.1:8000/`

 To access the admin panel click here: `http://127.0.0.1:8000/admin`

 #### Admin Credentials

-email: admin@admin.com
+- email: admin@admin.com
-password: admin@123
+- password: admin@123

 Note: There are also lots of REST APIs available that you can check.